kyma-incubator/kymart/README.md

 3.1 Enter `Package Settings`
 3.2 Choose `Make public` and confirm.

-From now one your image should be accessible for pulling.
+From now on your image should be accessible for pulling.